ContextLab/supereeg/docs/auto_examples/predict.rst

 Predict unknown location
 =============================

-In this example, we load in a single subject example, remove electrodes that exceed a kurtosis threshold (in place), load a model, and predict activity at all model locations.
+In this example, we load in a single subject example, remove electrodes that exceed a kurtosis threshold, load a model, and predict activity at all model locations.
 We then convert the reconstruction to a nifti.